pip-webui/pip-webui-tutorial/step9/Readme.md

 ```

 After you made all the changes, rebuild the application.
 When you go to nodes page and toggle the view, you shall see the map with positions of IoT nodes.

-Todo: change the data so all nodes are shown in different places of the map

 ![IoT Nodes map view](artifacts/map_view.png)